MicrosoftDocs/WSL/WSL/tutorials/wsl-git.md

 ## Git Credential Manager setup

-[Git Credential Manager (GCM)](https://github.com/GitCredentialManager/git-credential-manager) enables you to authenticate a remote Git server, even if you have a complex authentication pattern like two-factor authentication, Azure Active Directory, or using SSH remote URLs that require an SSH key password for every Git push.
+[Git Credential Manager (GCM)](https://github.com/GitCredentialManager/git-credential-manager) is a secure Git credential helper built on [.NET](https://dotnet.microsoft.com/) that can be used with both WSL1 an WSL2.
+It enables multi-factor authentication support for GitHub repos, [Azure DevOps](https://dev.azure.com/), Azure DevOps Server, and Bitbucket.

 GCM integrates into the authentication flow for services like GitHub and, once you're authenticated to your hosting provider, requests a new authentication token.
 It then stores the token securely in the [Windows Credential Manager](https://support.microsoft.com/help/4026814/windows-accessing-credential-manager).
 After the first time, you can use Git to talk to your hosting provider without needing to re-authenticate.
 It will just access the token in the Windows Credential Manager.

+In order to use GCM with WSL you must be on Windows 10 Version 1903 or later.
+This is the first version of Windows that includes the required `wsl.exe` tool that GCM uses to interoperate with Git in your WSL distributions.

+It is recommended to install the [latest Git for Windows](https://github.com/git-for-windows/git/releases/latest) in order to share credentials & settings between WSL and the Windows host.
+Git Credential Manager is included with Git for Windows and the latest version is included in each new Git for Windows release.
+During the installation, you will be asked to select a credential helper, with GCM set as the default.

+If you have a reason not to install Git for Windows, you can install GCM as a Linux application directly in your WSL distribution, but note that doing so means GCM is running as a Linux application and cannot utilize the authentication or credential storage features of the host Windows operating system.
+See the GCM repo for instructions on how to [configure WSL without Git for Windows](https://github.com/GitCredentialManager/git-credential-manager/blob/main/docs/wsl.md#configuring-wsl-without-git-for-windows).

 To set up GCM for use with a WSL distribution, open your distribution and enter this command: